cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 $ ignite scaffold packet candidate PlayerInfo:PlayerInfo --module leaderboard
 ```

-You do not want arbitrary player information, but instead want to fetch player information from the store, so make a small adjustment to `x/leaderboard/client/cli/tx_candidate.go`.
+You do not want arbitrary player information, but instead, want to fetch player information from the store, so make a small adjustment to `x/leaderboard/client/cli/tx_candidate.go`.
 Look for the following lines and remove them:

 ```golang
     argPlayerInfo := new(types.PlayerInfo)